Carlosm99/Recommended-Installations---Advanced-Flutter/README.md

-Start by installing this tool.
+## Start by installing Visual Studio Code.
 * [Visual Studio Code](https://code.visualstudio.com/)

 This tool can be installed later!
 Keep in mind it's very important.